 Pathology and immunology

 Today the Department of Pathology & Immunology is the department that centers and integrates all immunology activities of the school.
 In recognition of the high concentration of immunology research in the department, Skip Virgin, MD, PhD, who became chairman of the department in 2006, decided to create a new division called Immunobiology.
-He appointed Andrey Shaw, MD to lead this new division.
-In 2015, Gwen Randolph, PhD was appointed to head the division.
+As of January 2022, Kodi S. Ravichandran, PhD serves as the Chief of the Division of Immunobiology.

 Immunobiology activities at Washington University are represented by more than 50 laboratories within 8 different departments.
 The Department of Pathology & Immunology has the highest number of immunologists and serves to coordinate and center all the various activities, including the graduate program in Immunology offered through the Division of Biology and Biomedical Sciences.